taisei-project/taisei/GAME.md

    A signature move every boss has.
 They are a break between the other, more fierce attacks, but some say there are Normals in the game that are way too hard.
-* **Spellcard**
+* **Spell Card**
    This is where the Bosses concentrate their powers (resulting in a background change) and hit you with really hard and unusual patterns.
    They give a lot of extra points when you *capture* them.
-That means shot down the hp within the time without getting hit or using bombs.
+That means shooting down the HP within the time limit without getting hit or using bombs.

    You can revisit spellcards you have encountered in the *Spell Practice* mode to get better at the ones you frequently die on.
 * **Extra Spell**
-   *Capture* every Spellcard of a boss in succession and you activate their *Extra Spell*.
+   *Capture* every Spell Card of a boss in succession and you activate their *Extra Spell*.

    These are super hard, unique spells that will take all your skills and creativity to dodge.
 Special safety magic has locked your Bomb and Life meters so they can’t hurt you, but you can’t use your bombs either.
 * **Survival Spell**
-   Rarely, a very strong Boss can invoke a Spellcard that makes them completely invincible – turning their health bar blue.
+   Rarely, a very strong boss can invoke a Spell Card that makes them completely invincible-- turning their health bar blue.

    You are on your own here.
-Try to survive somehow until the timer runs up.
+Try to survive somehow until the timer runs out.

 ## Bombs

-Your characters are of course no less apt at magic than the bosses, so they have Spellcards of their own.
+Your characters are, of course, no less apt at magic than the bosses, so they have Spell Cards of their own.
 These are called *bombs*.

 You can use them to clear out bullets and enemies from the screen.
-However you only get a limited amount, so they are best used when you are in a pinch.
-When used against a boss Spellcard, it voids your capturing bonus.
+However you only get a limited amount of them, so they are best used when you are in a pinch.
+When used against a boss' Spell Card, it voids your capturing bonus.

 Rumor has it that if you get hit by a bullet and hit the bomb key fast enough, you can avoid death.
-This is called *Death Bombing* and people who master it – so the lore goes – will find their bomb meter become a second life meter.
+This is called *Death Bombing* and people who master it-- so the lore goes-- will find their bomb meter becoming a second life meter.

 ## Difficulty